wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
 This requires that users must sign-in each day, with no persistent sessions allowed, when using a web browser.
 Unless accessed using devices that are Hybrid Azure AD joined or marked as compliant.
+This will override the "remember sign-in information" tenant wide.

+### Why is this useful? <!-- omit in toc -->
 This enhances security, so if users are using a shared or guest computer for instance, sign-in information is not retained, and must be refreshed on a daily basis.

-This will override the "remember sign-in information" tenant wide.
+This attempts to find a balance between security and usability so the chance for user impersonation and malicious actions are reduced for users who may forget to sign-out, whilst still allowing them to sign-in for productivity.

 _This can be customised further depending on the required risk appetite and level of tolerable disruption to users._